 Administration Agreement: Concurrent with the Formation Transactions, the Company also entered into an administration agreement (the "Administration Agreement") with the Investment Advisor.
 On June 4, 2014, the Board approved the renewal of the Administrative Agreement through June 20, 2015.
 Under the Administration Agreement, the Investment Advisor furnishes the Company with office facilities and equipment, provides it clerical, bookkeeping and record keeping services at such facilities and provides the Company with other administrative services necessary to conduct its day-to-day operations.
 The Company reimburses the Investment Advisor for the allocable portion of overhead expenses incurred in performing its obligations under the Administration Agreement, including rent and the Company's allocable portion of the cost of its chief financial officer and chief compliance officer and their respective staffs.
 Under the Administration Agreement, the Investment Advisor also provides managerial assistance to those portfolio companies to which the Company is required to provide such assistance and the Company reimburses the Investment Advisor for fees and expenses incurred with providing such services.
-In addition, the Company reimburses the Investment Advisor for fees and expenses incurred while performing due diligence on the Company's prospective portfolio companies.
-Under the Administration Agreement, administrative expenses for services provided for the years ended December 31, 2014, 2013 and 2012 totaled \$1,772, \$1,155 and \$897, respectively.
+In addition, the Company reimburses the Investment Advisor for fees and expenses incurred with greement 31, 2014, 2013 and 2012 totaled \$1,772, \$1,155 and \$897, respectively.
 Accrued administrative expenses are reported in the due to affiliates line in the consolidated statements of assets and liabilities.